-The Company has five Stock Incentive Plans under which stock option awards to purchase shares of Capital Stock and awards of restricted and fully vested stock may be granted to key employees: the 1999 Incentive Plan, the 1999 Long-Term Incentive Plan, the 2002 Incentive Plan, the 2004 Incentive Plan and the 2006 Incentive Plan.
+The Company has four Stock Incentive Plans under which stock option awards to purchase shares of Capital Stock and awards of restricted and fully vested stock may be granted to key employees: the 2002 Incentive Plan, the 2004 Incentive Plan, the 2006 Incentive Plan and the 2010 Incentive Plan.
 The Company currently grants stock option and restricted stock awards annually to key employees, including the named executive officers, pursuant to the Stock Incentive Plans.

 All stock option awards granted under these plans provide for a purchase price equal to the fair market value of the Capital Stock at the date granted.
 Fair market value is defined as the mean between the high and low sales prices of a share of Capital Stock on the New York Stock Exchange.
 Stock option awards granted under the Stock Incentive Plans are non-qualified and, when vested, are exercisable for fully vested shares of Capital Stock.
-Stock option awards granted in 2006, 2007 and 2008 will become exercisable in three equal installments on each of the first three anniversaries of the date such awards were granted.
+Stock option awards granted in 2008, 2009 and 2010 will become exercisable in three equal installments on each of the first three anniversaries of the date such awards were granted.
 Vested stock option awards remain exercisable for three months following termination of the holder's employment, if the Compensation Committee so specifically consents, except for termination due to death, incapacity or retirement, in which case vested stock option awards remain exercisable for 15 months following termination.
 Unvested stock option awards are forfeited upon termination of employment for any reason.
-All unvested stock option awards held by employees will accelerate and vest upon a change in control of the Company.
+All unvested stock option awards sheld by employees will accelerate and vest upon a change in control of the Company.